UeenHuynh/MGMA_2024/lecture10/Denovo_assembly/README.md

 - `scaffolds.fasta`: This file contains the assembled scaffolds, which are larger sequences constructed from contigs based on paired-end read information and other data.
 Scaffolds represent a more complete picture of the genome than individual contigs.

-- `scaffolds.paths`: Similar to contigs.paths, this file shows the paths through the assembly graph corresponding to the scaffolds.
-It provides insights into the structure and connectivity of the genome as inferred by SPAdes.
+- `scaffolds.paths`: Similar to `contigs.paths`, this file shows the paths through the assembly graph corresponding to the scaffolds.
+It provides insights into the structure and connectivity of the genome as inferred by `SPAdes`.

 - `assembly_graph_with_scaffolds.gfa`: This file represents the assembly graph.
-It uses the Graphical Fragment Assembly (GFA) format to show the relationships between contigs and/or scaffolds.
+It uses the Graphical Fragment Assembly (`GFA`) format to show the relationships between contigs and/or scaffolds.
 Scaffolds are ordered and oriented sets of contigs that represent the inferred structure of the genome.
 Visualization tools like `Bandage` can be used to interpret this output effectively.

-- `assembly_graph_after_simplification.gfa`: Similar to the previous file, but this one simplified redundant or overlapping sequences. .
+- `assembly_graph_after_simplification.gfa`: Similar to the previous file, but this one simplified redundant or overlapping sequences.

-- `spades.log`: This log file records the details of the SPAdes run, including parameters used, warnings encountered, and general information about the assembly process.
+- `spades.log`: This log file records the details of the `SPAdes` run, including parameters used, warnings encountered, and general information about the assembly process.
 It can be helpful for troubleshooting and understanding the specifics of the assembly run.

 ## Evaluating Output